natejfoster/website/v4/content/project_posts/myself-online/index.md

 featuredImage: './website-v4.png'
 ---

+Part of being a web developer, slash photographer, slash self-proclaimed adventurer in the times of the interwebs is having and maintaining a personal website.
+I decided to take it a step further, and document the process that led me to the creation of my very own.
+This is that story.

 ## The OG, V0
 My very first website!
 Not the first website I had ever built, but the first one that was all about me.
 Built as a project for my front-end web development class, the goal was to apply the technologies we had learned and build a personal portfolio site that we could host on GitHub Pages.